Chapter 16:

 “Bembang…” Taku said dramatically, his voice full of admiration.
 Then, he shivered.
 “Sounds icky, though.”

-“Well, you’re not supposed to like it,” Teri continued.
+“You’re not supposed to like it,” Teri continued.
 “But yeah… there was this one time that our neighbor, my friend’s mom, was taking a bath.
 Me being curious, I decided to check out.
 Let’s say that I liked what I saw, but I was later caught.
 She beat the shit out of me.
 Her husband did too.
-My mom came to the rescue.
-But upon hearing the story, she joined them too.
+My mom came to the rescue, but upon hearing the story, she joined them.
 It sucked.
 But it gets worse.
 Everyone heard about it.”

 Taku’s eyes glimmered.
 “But was she hot?”

 “The lesson of the story is you should not peep,” Teri replied.
-Then, there was a moment of silence.
-He entertained the thought and snickered.
-A big mistake.
+What followed was a moment of silence, which gave Teri a lot of room to entertain the thought.
+It was a big mistake.
+Teri snickered.
 “Yeah,” he replied to Taku, and both of them laughed.

 “Hey, Teri…” Taku yawned and turned his back to him.